RolandWarburton/knowledge/Linux/Virtualization.md

 ```

-2. Check which drive is the USB you are installing to witn `lsblk`.
+2. Check which drive is the USB you are installing to with `lsblk`.
 In this case its `/dev/sdc`

 3. partition the disk as a FAT32 drive